Screen Recording

 Requesting To Bypass the System Private Window Picker

-Starting with macOS Sequoia 15, if an app is trying to record your screen without using the new privacy focused API/UI the user will be prompted by the warning: [APP] is requesting to bypass the system private window picker.
+Starting with macOS Sequoia 15, if an app is trying to record your screen without using the new privacy focused API/UI, the user will be prompted by the warning: [APP] is requesting to bypass the system private window picker.

 So when using the Pipe Recording Client to record the screen from browsers other than Safari or Firefox 132+, you will be prompted by this warning, which is normal and expected.